HypeCheck

 • What it does

 Saccharomyces boulardii is a beneficial yeast used as a probiotic supplement.
-It has the strongest evidence for reducing recurrence of Clostridioides difficile gut infections when added to...
+Clinical trials show it reduces recurrence of Clostridioides difficile infection when added to antibiotic treatment,...

 • Evidence quality